 The prints made through transfer paper are very durable.
 Just like any other printed material, transfer printed shirts and clothing is washable by hand or in a washing machine.

-How to Print White Text on Transfer Paper?
+How to Print White Text on Transfer Paper in Steps

 The printing of white text through heat transfer is done at least in 4 different ways.
 The methods inkjet transfer, dye sublimation, digital applique, and vinyl transfers.
 While for DIY home projects, cloth iron is used, but we would like to spotlight on commercial heat transfer technology.

 Equipment needed for heat transfer